Environmental Initiatives

 Energy Management System (EMS)

-In order to achieve energy-efficient operation while maintaining a comfortable, convenient environment for visitors, an energy management system (EMS) is used to optimize operation of all equipment in the building including air conditioning, etc.
+To achieve energy-efficient operations while maintaining a comfortable, convenient environment for visitors, an energy management system (EMS) is used to optimize operation of all equipment in the building including air conditioning.

-The Tokyo International Forum tracks its usage of renewable energy on real-time basis and displays it using on-site digital signage devices and the official website to disseminate information about its environmental activities in an easy-to-understand manner.
+Tokyo International Forum tracks its usage of renewable energy on a real-time basis and displays it with digital signage devices onsite to clearly disseminate information about its environmental activities.

 Energy Management System (EMS)